NCAR/MPAS-Workflow/README.md

 `advanceCYMDH`: time-stepping used to figure out dates relative to an arbitrary input date

+`fix_float2int`: use h5py module to open/read/alter the netcdf file.
+Work together with `update_sensorScanPosition` to convert float point sensorScanPosition to integer.

 `getYAMLNode`: retrieves a `yaml` node key or value from a `yaml` file

 `memberDir`: generates an ensemble member directory string, dependent on experiment- and